Phil Davis Managing Director

 Arun Cappi Wind Team Leader

-Arun has a BEng degree in Civil Engineering and an MSc ( with distinction ) in Environmental Analytical Chemistry and is currently studying for an MSc in Renewable Energy Systems Technologies in is spare time at Loughborough University.
-He has experience working initially as a civil / environmental engineer before moving into project engineering and project management in the Oil and Gas industry in a split role with IT systems management after which Arun moved to Group IT management for the same large multinational company.
+Arun has a BEng degree in Civil Engineering and an MSc ( with distinction ) in Environmental Analytical Chemistry and has studied an MSc in Renewable Energy Systems Technologies in is spare time at Loughborough University.
 After seeing the light on energy policy and climate change he decided to refocus on renewable energy engineering and business development using his combined engineering, management and technical skill sets in a multi-disciplinary role.
 Arun leads the wind team, works on projects at the feasibility, design and construction phases while developing wind team operations.
-Arun also uses his extensive IT Management skills in developing and managing Renewables First’s Information Technology systems and development of a number of operational and business processes.

 A keen horticulturist, chicken keeper and bread baker, Arun grows most of his own fruit and vegetables, and works with local communities and politicians lobbying and raising awareness for the urgent need for significant action on climate change.

 “Fossil fuels have usefully driven economies in the past.
 The overwhelming scientific consensus on the anthropogenic causes of climate change, with every global licensed scientific institution agreeing on the urgent need to decarbonize the energy system, means significant actyion is required – especially to decarbonise the energy sector.
 Just as the stone age didn’t die out because of the lack of stones – the fossil fuel age must come to an end and the energy system transitioned to 21st century renewables if we are to sustain our future.”